jbubriski/ramblings-1/_posts/2017-03-05-setting-up-blog-with-jekyll.md

 ~/name_of_blog$ git remote add origin https://github.com/username-or-organization-name/your-remote-repository-name.git
 ```

-One can make certain edits at this stage. some edits might include:
+One can make certain edits at this stage.
+Some edits might include:

 * editing the blog title / email / description / etc in the `_config.yml` file
 * creating a README.md file